ros-sports/soccer_interfaces/soccer_vision_2d_msgs/README.md

 # soccer_vision_2d_msgs

-This package provides 2d messages for visually detected objects on a soccer field, such as balls, field lines and robots.
+This package provides 2d messages for visually detected objects on a soccer field, such as balls, field markings and robots.

 ## Messages (.msg)